 First, let's repeat a statement I made previously.
 Low-end frequencies are felt more than they are heard.
 We can feel the low-end of a kick drum at a live event or the deep bass of a subwoofer on the dancefloor.

-Of course, we can sometimes feel the vibrations of bass-heavy music in our headphones but it is faint and localized around our ears.
+Of course, we can sometimes feel the vibrations of bass-heavy music in our headphones, but it is faint and localized around our ears.

 That is to say that the ways in which headphones produce bass are much less visceral than the ways in which subwoofers produce bass.

-The close proximity of the headphone driver to the eardrum means the driver (headphone speaker) doesn’t have to move as much air to produce a decent bass response when the headphones are worn properly.
+The proximity of the headphone driver to the eardrum means the driver (headphone speaker) doesn't have to move as much air to produce a decent bass response when the headphones are worn properly.

 The inverse-square law state that the intensity of a sound wave is quartered for every doubling of distance.
 In other words, the sound pressure level drops by 6 dB for every doubling of distance.

-Try moving your earbuds or headphones just an inch from your ears and you’ll hear the distance.
+Try moving your earbuds or headphones just an inch from your ears, and you'll hear the distance.
 Since the low-end requires a lot of energy, more energy will be lost for every doubling of distance.
 Put another way, a quartering of the intensity of a bass frequency is perceived as a greater drop in loudness.

 Many headphone/earbud form factors create a sealed (or at least a semi-sealed) enclosure with the speaker on one end and the eardrum on the other.
-This coupling of diaphragms allows the bass frequencies to have more of an effect on the eardrum and a greater perceived loudness.
+This coupling of diaphragms allows the bass frequencies to have more effect on the eardrum and a greater perceived loudness.